-When run with no options, start an interactive futharki session.
-This will let you interactively enter expressions which are then immediately interpreted.
-You cannot enter function definitions and the like directly, but you can load Futhark source files using the :load command.
+When run with no options, start an interactive Futhark session.
+This will let you interactively enter expressions and declarations which are then immediately interpreted.
+If the entered line can be either a declaration or an expression, it is assumed to be a declaration.

+Futhark source files can be loaded using the :load command.
+This will erase any interactively entered definitions.
 Use the :help command to see a list of commands.
 All commands are prefixed with a colon.